syncfusion-content/maui-docs/MAUI/TreeMap/leaf-item-settings.md

 # Leaf item settings in .NET MAUI TreeMap (SfTreeMap)

 A leaf item in the TreeMap represents a visualized data element.
 It does not contain child items but may have a parent item if levels are specified in the TreeMap control.
-It also allows you to customize the spacing between items, stroke color, stroke width, text style, and text format option in the tree map control.
+It also allows you to customize the spacing between items, stroke color, stroke width, text style, and text format option in the TreeMap control.

 ## Label path